RedBearSys/RedBear.Log4View.AzureServiceBus.Target/README.md

 Install-Package RedBear.Log4View.AzureServiceBus.Target
 ```

-Then update your config file as follows:
+Then update your config file as follows taking care to include your Service Bus connection string and topic name:

 ```xml
 <configSections>